 With the school year drawing to a close, summer break is just around the corner!
 Many of you have been looking forward to this since about the third week of school!
 Others are wondering what this thing called “summer break” really is because you don’t pause at all.
 If the thought of continuing with school just as you have been for the past several months appeals to you, year-round homeschooling might be just the thing for you!

-Homeschooling gives us the flexibility to take a lengthy break when it best suits our family.
+Homeschooling gives us the flexibility to take a long break when it best suits our family.
 This may happen in the summer, but it can happen just as easily in the fall, winter, spring, or not at all.
 Here are just a few benefits to homeschooling year-round:

 - No summer slide